-Eating and feeling good always seem to go hand-in-hand.
+Eating healthy and feeling good always seem to go hand-in-hand.
 Being mindful of what goes in your body can impact everything from your digestive and immune systems to your joint and bone health.

 Some things to keep in mind when thinking about a diet that can help you thrive:

-Certain foods, like fish, citrus fruits, vegetables, nuts and seeds, olive oil, beans, and onions can control inflammation.
+Certain foods, like fish, citrus fruits, vegetables, nuts and seeds, olive oil, beans, and onions can help control inflammation.